-Twenty-fourth Sunday in Ordinary Time | September 17, 2017
+Twenty-eighth Sunday in Ordinary Time | October 15, 2017

 Next weekend’s second collection will be for the Parish Maintenance & Development Fund.